 On September 2, 1998, pilots for Air Canada launched the company's first pilots' strike, demanding higher wages.

-At the end of 1999, the Canadian government relaxed some aviation regulations, aiming to consolidate the Canadian airline industry.
-Also in 1999, American Airlines in conjunction with Canadian financial company Onex Corp, launched takeover bids for ailing rival Canadian Airlines and Air Canada, spurring Air Canada to submit a competing offer for its largest rival.
+At the end of 1999, American Airlines in conjunction with Canadian financial company Onex Corp, launched takeover bids for ailing rival Canadian Airlines and Air Canada, spurring Air Canada to submit a competing offer for its largest rival.

-The second half of the 1990s saw the airline earn consistent profits, totaling $1 billion for the 1997 to 1999 period.
+The airline earned consistent profits, totaling $1 billion for the 1997 to 1999 period.

-On January 4, 2000, Air Canada took over its largest rival, Canadian Airlines.
+On January 4, 2000, Air Canada acquired its largest rival, Canadian Airlines.

 In 2001, Air Canada consolidated its wholly owned regional carriers Air BC, Air Nova, Air Ontario, and Canadian Regional Airlines into Air Canada Regional Incorporated.

-In 2002, Air Canada launched a discount airline named Zip to compete directly with WestJet.
-Zip operated ex-Canadian Airlines International 737-200s.
+In 2002, Air Canada launched a discount airline called Zip to compete directly with WestJet on routes in Western Canada.
+Zip operated ex-Canadian Airlines International 737-200s as a separate airline.

 On April 1, 2003, Air Canada filed for protection under the Companies' Creditors Arrangement Act.